-There are many colours to choose from, including white, lime green and purple.
+There are many colours of Nicotiana to choose from, including white, lime green and purple.
 Wonderful scented foliage and flowers.
 Height: 90-150cm.
 Flowers in 16 weeks.

-Often relegated to greenhouses or border edges, large-flowered african varieties also make a striking centre piece.
+Often relegated to greenhouses or border edges, large-flowered african varieties of Tagetes also make a striking centre piece.
 Height: 60-90cm.
 Flowers in 16 weeks. ('Tall Scotch Prize' is pictured here.)

-With deep-red maple-like leaves and spiky fruits, the exotic castor oil plant earns top spot at the heart of any border.
+With deep-red maple-like leaves and spiky fruits, the exotic castor oil plant, Ricinus communis, really earns its space in any border.
 Height: 1-2.5m Flowers in 16 weeks.

-Spider flowers have impossibly intricate blooms in white or pink.
+Spider flowers, Cleome, have impossibly intricate blooms in white or pink.
 Combine with large dahlias in pastel shades.
 Height: 90-120cm.
 Flowers in 14 weeks.

-Very quick and easy to grow, producing long, trailing stems covered in neat, round leaves and bright flowers.
+Very quick and easy to grow, nasturtiums produce long, trailing stems covered in neat, round leaves and bright flowers.
 Spread: 35-100cm.
 Flowers in 10-12 weeks.